-$When \, lenses \, are \, dispensed, the \, patient \, should \, be \, provided \, \underline{\hspace{1cm}} with \, appropriate \, and \,$ adequate instructions and warnings for lens care handling.
-The eye care practitioner should recommend appropriate and adequate procedures and products for each individual patient in accordance with the particular lens wearing schedule and care system selected by the professional, the specific instructions for such products and the particular characteristics of the patient
+Patient Lens Care Directions When lenses are dispensed, the patient should be provided with appropriate and adequate instructions and warnings for lens care handling.
+The eye care practitioner should recommend appropriate and adequate procedures and products for each individual patient in accordance with the particular lens wearing schedule and care system selected by the professional, the specific instructions for such products and the particular characteristics of the patient.

-For complete information concerning the care, cleaning and disinfection of contact lenses refer to the Bausch + Lomb PureVision®2 For Presbyopia (balafilcon A) Visibility Tinted Contact Lens Patient Information Booklet.
+For complete information concerning the care, cleaning and disinfection of contact lenses refer to the Bausch+Lomb PureVision§2 For Astigmatism (balafilcon A) Visibility Tinted Contact Lens Patient Information Booklet.

-Soaking and Storing Lenses

-Use only fresh contact lens disinfecting solution each time you soak (store) lenses.
+Soaking and Storing Lenses Instruction for Use: Use only fresh contact lens disinfecting solution each time you soak (store) lenses.

-WARNING

-Do not reuse or "top off" old solution left in lens case since solution reuse reduces effective lens disinfection and could lead to severe infection, vision loss or blindness, "Topping-off" is the addition of fresh solution to solution that has been sitting in the case.
+WARNING: Do not reuse or "top-off" old solution left in lens case since solution reuse ens disinfection and could lead to severe infection vision reduces effective le loss or blindness.
+"Topping-off" is the addition of fresh solution to solution that has been sitting in the case.